BRYAN CASH

 Lamps

-In my opinion, the heated tungsten filament is the only good form of electrical light, so I encourage you to seek out those bulbs that are still available.
+In my opinion, the heated tungsten filament is the only acceptable form of electrical light, so I encourage you to seek out those bulbs that are still available.
 Energy conservation can come from using modest amounts of light and only using the lights when necessary.
 And, as they have been for thousands of years, olive oil lamps and beeswax candles are still good options, especially if you want to be truly ecological.

-B10 E12 130V, tungsten incandescent with neodymium glass |
+B10 E12 130V, tungsten incandescent with neodymium glass G16.5 E12 130V, tungsten incandescent with neodymium glass

-B10 E26 130V, tungsten incandescent with neodymium glass |
+B10 E26 130V, tungsten incandescent with neodymium glass A19 E26 130V, tungsten incandescent with neodymium glass

-English, brass |
+English, nickel-plated brass

 Imari (Arita ware) pottery made into table lamps, pictured below.
 These offer wonderful style, but of course will depend upon what antique pottery we can find at the time.